11 "Then many false prophets

 a simple truth.
 It was not hard to find when I put all my attention in the one place truth is found – the Bible.
 The truth is not always easy to hear, but truth is essential in the life of every believer.
 I have grown so much in the

 God led my family to the remnant church, still steadfast in the word and not compromising with the world in order to build a mega church based on worldly principles and values.
-Now we have a home church built on God’s
+Now we have a home church built on God’s unchangeable,

-unchangeable, inerrant word alone.
+inerrant word alone.

 16 "But blessed are your eyes for they see, and your ears for they hear."

-Stand up for the word of God and don’t compromise with the world.
+for the word of God and don’t compromise with the world.
 Stand apart and be a Berean - search the scriptures daily to see if anyone’s claims or teachings are true or in error.

 10 "Then the brethren immediately sent Paul and Silas away by night to Berea.
 When they arrived, they went into the synagogue of the Jews.
 11 These were more fair-minded than those in Thessalonica, in that they received